 Just like having an earthquake preparedness kit for residents near fault lines is essential, a winter home emergency plan is equally as important.
 Many climates throughout North America face severe winter storms that can cause damage and massive power outages lasting up to a week — or even more.

 Without a plan, your family could be blindsided and not have enough food and water to last that length of time.
 A winter emergency plan addresses any potential worst-case scenarios, damages or safety concerns that can arise during a winter storm and blackout.

 Winter home emergency plans also help to mitigate stress as much as possible.
 It takes the worry out of what do and how to keep your family safe.
 It keeps your living situation as normal as possible, too, despite a loss of electricity and mobility.

-What to Consider When Creating a Winter Emergency Plan
+What Should You Consider When Creating a Winter Emergency Plan?

 When you and your family sit down to create a winter emergency plan, there are many things to consider beforehand.
 Your family’s unique needs will determine what is included in the plan and what all needs to be accounted for.

 Here are some factors to consider when creating your winter home emergency plan: